yasirshah-analyst/retail-etl-power-bi/README.md

 ## Limitations

 - The dataset is synthetic, generated specifically to ensure clean joins across multiple file formats for this ETL exercise — findings demonstrate the analysis method, not real market conditions.
-- The live web API (currency exchange rate) source from the original project scope was set aside during this build due to a data model conflict; the pipeline currently reflects 4 of the originally planned 5 source types (CSV, CSV, Excel, and pipe-delimited text).

 ---